-Students choosing the nonthesis option will be required to take 18 credits of computer engineering (ECEC) courses, 6 credits of electrical engineering (ECEE, ECES, ECEP) courses, 12 credits of engineering and/or mathematics and computer science courses, 6 credits of free ECE electives, and 3 credits of approved free electives.
-Those choosing the thesis option will be required to take 18 in ECEC courses, 6 credits in electrical engineering courses, 12 credits of engineering and/or mathematics and computer science courses, and 9 credits in thesis.
-The chart below summarizes this requirement in the M.S. in Computer Engineering plan of study.
+Students choosing the nonthesis option will be required to take 18 credits of computer engineering (ECEC) courses, 6 credits of electrical engineering (ECEE, ECET, ECES, ECEP) courses, 12 credits of engineering and/or mathematics and computer science courses, 6 credits of free ECE electives, and 3 credits of approved free electives.
+Those choosing the thesis option will be required to take 18 credits in ECEC courses, 6 credits in electrical engineering courses, 12 credits of engineering and/or mathematics and computer science courses, and 9 credits in thesis.